 The process started with a review of what is known about:

 This was done through a literature review of existing healthcare interpreter training programs, an interpreter job analysis, and a series of focus groups held around the country.

 A Project Advisory Group was convened, comprising experts with extensive experience in different fields relevant to the training of interpreters.

 4. Get feedback from interpreters, trainers and administrators

 5. Revise and finalize the Standards

 Where can I get more information?

-If you have questions, or if you would like to comment on the Standards, contact the Chair or Vice-chair of NCIHC’s Standards, Training and Certification Committee:
+If you have questions, or if you would like to comment on the Standards, contact the Chair or Vice-chair of NCIHC’s Standards and Training Committee:

 Katherine Langan, Standards and Training Committee Chair, at email@example.com